The Speech-LLM Takes It All: A Truly Fully End-to-End Spoken Dialogue State Tracking Approach: Methodology

 \section{Methodology}

-In task-oriented dialogue (TOD) systems, the role of Spoken Dialog State Tracking (DST) is to condense the user's intent and relevant information into a structured, machine-readable format.
-More formally, given as input a sequence of spoken dialogue turns $U_1$, $A_2$, ..., $A_{t-1}$, $U_{t-1}$, our goal is to predict a set of $k$ relevant domains ($domain_1$, $domain_2$, ..., $domain_k$) and $n$ slot-value pairs ($slot_1=value_1$, $slot_2=value_2$, ..., $slot_n=value_n$), which are then represented as a JSON structure.
+In task-oriented dialog (TOD) systems, the role of Spoken Dialog State Tracking (DST) is to condense the user's intent and relevant information into a structured, machine-readable format.
+More formally, given as input a sequence of spoken dialog turns $U_1$, $A_2$, ..., $A_{t-1}$, $U_{t-1}$, our goal is to predict a set of $k$ relevant domains ($domain_1$, $domain_2$, ..., $domain_k$) and $n$ slot-value pairs ($slot_1=value_1$, $slot_2=value_2$, ..., $slot_n=value_n$), which are then represented as a JSON structure.

-The Figure~\ref{fig:system_diagram} illustrates our proposed systems, composed of three main components: a speech encoder, a connector, and a Large Language Model (LLM).
+Figure~\ref{fig:system_diagram} illustrates our proposed systems, composed of three main components: a speech encoder, a connector, and a Large Language Model (LLM).
 In order to reduce the context length, we optionally add a "compression module" between the connector and LLM.
 The speech encoder processes the entire dialog history and computes dense representations for each turn.
 These representations are then down-sampled, using x6 stride, and passed to the connector module, which maps the speech features into the LLM's input space.
 They may be passed through the compression module for the approaches that need it.
-Finally, the LLM generates the dialogue state in an auto-regressive manner.
+Finally, the LLM generates the dialog state in an auto-regressive manner.